-From saving time when prepping your meals, to saving money when shopping for it, there are many reasons to tackle the organization of your kitchen.
-My favorite reason, however, is to make me feel good every time I walk into my kitchen.
+From saving time when prepping your meals to saving money when shopping for them, there are many reasons to tackle your kitchen organization.
+However, my favorite reason is to make me feel good every time I walk into my kitchen.

 Having an organized kitchen will give you a sense of ease and order when you enter the space to prep a meal, share time with friends and family, or grab your morning coffee.

 1. Think Outside the Drawer

 Be creative when organizing your pots and pans.

 This niche in the kitchen was painted in black chalkboard paint and fitted with nice, uniform, modern hooks to create whole new industrial style pots & pans wall corner.

 Here, additional shelving made the best use of the space, creating storage for containers.
 Place your most-used ingredients here for easy reach.

 This kind of DIY organization project is inexpensive, can usually be completed in a day or over a weekend, and really gives you extra function and extra style in your kitchen.

 2. Decorate and Save Money on Your Groceries.